The Church as Body of Christ

 The Distributed System Architecture

-Think of the Church as a distributed system where each node (believer) is connected to the central server (Christ) and to each other through a spiritual network (the Holy Spirit):
+The Church functions as a distributed system where each node (believer) maintains connection to the central server (Christ) and to every other node through a spiritual network (the Holy Spirit).
+This architecture ensures no single point of failure except separation from Christ Himself:

 interface ChurchMember {